jincera/RepData_PeerAssessment1/PA1_template.md

 Since we have already computed the average of the 5-minute intervals, it seems it is a good fit for the missing values.

 Let us start by computing the missing values in the dataset.
-Their indices will be stored in a vector

 ```r